 In this paper, we prove existence of $p$-adic $L$-functions for $p$-ordinary RACARs of $\GL_3(\A_{\Q})$, making no self-duality or functorial lift assumptions.
-This provides the first examples of $p$-adic $L$-functions for general type RACARs of $\GL_n(\A_{\Q})$ for any $n \geq 3$.
+This provides the first examples of $p$-adic $L$-functions for general type RACARs of $\GL_n(\A_{\Q})$ for any $n > 2$.

-We briefly highlight some further strengths of our construction: \begin{itemize} \item[--] We work in arbitrary cohomological weight, and prove the so-called `Manin relations'; that is, we construct a \emph{single} $p$-adic measure that sees $L$-values at all critical integers (rather than a separate measure for each different critical integer).
+We briefly highlight some further strengths of our construction: \begin{itemize} \item[--] We work in arbitrary cohomological weight, and prove the so-called `Manin relations'; that is, for each critical region we construct a \emph{single} $p$-adic measure that sees $L$-values at all critical integers (rather than a separate measure for each different critical integer).

-\item[--] We actually prove a more general conjecture of Panchishkin \cite{Pan94} that refines Coates--Perrin-Riou: rather than Coates--Perrin-Riou's assumption of Borel-ordinarity at $p$, we impose $p$-ordinarity only along the maximal standard parabolic $P_1$ with Levi $\GL_1 \times \GL_2$, or $P_2$ with Levi $\GL_2\times \GL_1$.
+\item[--] We actually prove a more general conjecture of Panchishkin \cite{Pan94} that refines Coates--Perrin-Riou: rather than Coates--Perrin-Riou's assumption of Borel-ordinarity at $p$, we impose $p$-ordinarity only along either the maximal standard parabolic $P_1$ with Levi $\GL_1 \times \GL_2$, or $P_2$ with Levi $\GL_2\times \GL_1$.
 Additionally, we give constructions (in both cases) assuming only near-ordinarity, hence extending \cite{Pan94} beyond the ordinary case.